 - To identify molecular markers that are predictive of sensitivity or resistance to conventional or targeted chemotherapeutic treatments.

 Our research is carried out in close cooperation with the departments at the Clínica Universidad de Navarra involved in the diagnosis and treatment of cancer patients.
 We work in an ongoing way with the Departments of Pediatrics, Pulmonary Medicine, Oncology, Thoracic Surgery, Neurology, Neurosurgery, Radiology, Pathology and Nuclear Medicine.

-Several researchers in the CIMA Solid Tumors and Biomarkers Program have been part of the European EU-ELCG and CURELUNG projects for the early detection and treatment of lung cancer.
+Several researchers in the CIMA Solid Tumors Program have been part of the European EU-ELCG and CURELUNG projects for the early detection and treatment of lung cancer.
 We also belong to the Cancer Biomedical Research Networking Center Consortium (CIBERONC), where we coordinate the Airway Cancer program.
 In addition, we collaborate with international institutions such as the Cancer Research Centre at the University of Liverpool, the Centre Hospitalier Universitaire Albert Michallon in Grenoble and the MD Anderson Cancer Center at the University of Texas.